balancer/docs/docs/concepts/governance/bal-token.md

 #### Fundraising Fund

 5M were allocated for the Fundraising Fund.
 Balancer Labs raised a pre-seed and seed round.
 This fund will be used for future fundraising rounds to support Balancer Labs' operations and growth.
-BAL tokens will never be sold to retail investors.
+BAL tokens will never be sold to retail users.
 As part of the transition to the [Operating Framework Enacted by Governance in Q2 2022](https://forum.balancer.fi/t/bip-1-operating-framework-for-balancer-dao/3237), 1.9M BAL was [transferred](https://etherscan.io/tx/0xaa29cd251cdb024c415b0e13f67a0ca74fe5abc3de9a9fedd1ae26fd39be4025) from the Fundraising Fund back to the DAO Multisig to supplement the community controlled supply.

 For full transparency, the [seed series](https://medium.com/balancer-protocol/balancer-labs-raises-3m-to-supercharge-programmable-liquidity-8f1a42323c78) price of one BAL token was $0.60.